SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 If you’ve made it this far—kudos!
 That's pretty much all we have to say (for now, *wink*).
 To conclude, here are some highlights of everything we unpacked:
 > - <span style="color:red">Pre-MLP</span> vs. <span style="color:blue">Post-MLP</span>: They behave very differently, and <span style="color:blue">post-MLP</span> generally does a better job matching MLP weight updates.
 > - But Post-Block is generally better than <span style="color:blue">Post-MLP</span>. **Steering the residual stream, not individual module outputs, is the real sweet spot.**
-> - With only 0.04% trainable parameters (compared to LoRA’s 0.45% using the same rank), our method at this post-block location gets remarkably close to SFT, which updates all parameters.
+> - With only 0.04% trainable parameters (compared to LoRA’s 0.45% using the same rank), our method at this <span style="color:green">post-block</span> location gets remarkably close to SFT, which updates all parameters.

 ---
 ### Where do we go from here?